-The first rainforest video-chats of the school year will be hosted from a remote eco-lodge in Belize in a forest with the highest density of jaguars in the world.
+The first rainforest video-chats of the school year were hosted from a remote eco-lodge in Belize in a forest with the highest density of jaguars in the world.
 PRISM videoconference programs feature live conversations with scientists, researchers, naturalists, teachers, and students from locations such as Panama, Belize, and Australia.
-The Belize experiences are hosted from ChanChich Lodge near the border of Guatemala, via satellite internet.
-You can view the location at their website: (http://chanchich.com).
+The Belize experiences were hosted from ChanChich Lodge near the border of Guatemala, via satellite internet.

 View materials that introduce Belize: